FAQs: Applying for a Service Dog

 How do I get a service dog from FSD?

-Start by completing an application.
+When we are able to reinstate accepting applications, you will start by completing an application.
 Once you have completed the application and submitted it to us, we will schedule an interview with you.
 If you live in Colorado, we will ask you to come to our facility for the interview.
 If you live out of state, we will conduct the interview via SKYPE.

 Once we have interviewed you, our team will determine if we can meet your needs and if we are a good fit for one another.
-If the answer is yes, we will send you an acceptance letter and put you on our waitlist.
+If the answer is yes, we will send you an acceptance letter and put you on our waiting list.
 If the answer is no, we will send you a letter explaining why we cannot accept you as a client.

 When we think we have a dog for you, we will ask you to come to our facility and meet the dog.
 If you live out of state, travelling to Colorado to meet your potential dog is a requirement of the program.
 If you and your dog love each other, then we consider that a match and prepare for placement class.
 If you don’t feel like the dog is the right fit for you, or the dog seems uncomfortable for any reason, we will keep looking for another match for you.